dragonfly-science/pubmatter/validate-frontmatter.typ

     panic("Unknown license string: '" + rawLicense + "'")
   }
   if (type(rawLicense) == dictionary) {
+    assert(
-    assert("id" in rawLicense and "url" in rawLicense and "name" in rawLicense, message: "License must contain fields of 'id' (the SPDX ID), 'url': the URL to the license, and 'name' the human-readable license name") let id = validateString(rawLicense, "id")
+      "id" in rawLicense and "url" in rawLicense and "name" in rawLicense,
+      message: "License must contain fields of 'id' (the SPDX ID), 'url': the URL to the license, and 'name' the human-readable license name", )
+    let id = validateString(rawLicense, "id")
     let url = validateString(rawLicense, "url")
     let name = validateString(rawLicense, "name")